 - Grace Zimmermann, Somers Historical Society & Christine Drysdale, Somers High School.
 Collecting Primary Sources for Covid-19 Pandemic Archives

-- acknowledgement of new and outgoing Trustees.
+- acknowledgment of new and outgoing Trustees.

-- opportunities for networking (via small, virtual breakout groups!)
+- Opportunities for networking (via small, virtual breakout groups!)

 The meeting will be held via Zoom on Friday, June 5, 2020 from 10am-12pm.